DefectiveStudios/UniMerge-Docs/README.md

 * Merging lists of objects
     * Currently, for the purposes of merging two parallel lists of children, only object names are compared.
 For example, we have one object with Child 1, Child 2, and Child 3, and another with Child 2, Child 3, and Child 4.
 As it stands, we’ll see a list with 4 items.
 Since there is no child named Child 1 it will be alone on the left, and likewise Child 4 will be alone on the right.
 It might be appropriate to merge the list differently, and we’d be able to make a better decision with information about the object’s history.
 Anyway this is an area for improvement, but I have no idea what would be better.
 * "Smarter" merging/merge options
-    * Currently the “merge” buttons in the middle will simply copy the object over wholesale.
-As a first step in the direction of “smart” merging, the tool will try to maintain references to the object and its children and components, but there could be other merge strategies that could avoid overwriting other objects, or something like that.
+    * Currently the "merge" buttons in the middle will simply copy the object over wholesale.
+As a first step in the direction of "smart" merging, the tool will try to maintain references to the object and its children and components, but there could be other merge strategies that could avoid overwriting other objects, or something like that.
 * Skinning/GUI
     * The GUI is rather simple as-is but is still pretty busy.
 I’m constantly thinking about ways to improve it.
 * Refresh behavior
     * When changes are made, I avoid refreshing from the root for two reasons: firstly, for very complicated objects, refresh can take a few seconds.
 Secondly, the current refresh function will re-create the holder objects that store whether a row is collapsed or open.
 If I refreshed the whole tree on every action, you would have to keep re-opening the tree to where you were.
 Likewise, whenever changes are made in the scene, you have to manually refresh the row in the merge window.
 Eventually, I’d like to be able to do away with the refresh button altogether, and auto-refresh whenever is needed.
 * Documentation
     * I hope to add some more screencasts and better screenshots of tool in action.
-The [https://www.youtube.com/watch?v=SWmca1Ozntw](demo screencast) is a good start, though!
+The [demo screencast](https://www.youtube.com/watch?v=SWmca1Ozntw) is a good start, though!
 * Code cleanup
     * Refresh and FindAndSetRefs are O(n^2).
 I might be able to make this faster
     * I probably could do one last pass with the interest of supporting a three-way merge